 Set up a dedicated Office 365 service account to handle the backup.
 This will prevent future problems.
 For example, if the employee responsible for backup leaves the company, the backup account can be passed on to someone else.

-We recommend you name the account and email as descriptively as possible (e.g., Keepit Backup / email@example.com).
-This will avoid confusion as this user will be made a member of all Teams and Groups being backed up.
+We recommend you name the account and email as descriptively as possible (e.g., Keepit Backup / firstname.lastname@example.org).
+This will avoid confusion as this user will be made a member of all Teams and Groups and an admin of all SharePoint Sites being backed up.

 - Assign the Global administrator role